paulrsvg/learning-mongo/INSTALLATION.md

 sudo systemctl restart mongodb
 ```

-By default Mongo is setup to run automatically to disable/enable this behavior:
+By default Mongo is setup to run automatically.
+To disable/enable this behavior:

 ```
 sudo systemctl disable mongodb